-The general reserve, established in accordance with the articles of association of the Bank, is only distributable following a recommendation by the Board of Directors and approval by the CBB and ordinary shareholders.
-During the fiscal year 2011, the Bank transferred \$50 million of the general reserve to retained earnings.
+The general reserve, established in accordance with the articles of association of the Company, is only distributable following a recommendation by the ordinary shareholders.
+During the fiscal year 2011, the Company transferred \$50 million of the general reserve to retained earnings.
 Shareholders' approval was obtained at the ordinary general meeting of shareholders held in September 2011.